libdyson-wg/ha-dyson/README.md

 ### Setup using device WiFi information

+Note: Some new models released after 2020 do not ship with a WiFi sticker.
+They are still supported by this integration, but the Dyson Cloud integration is necessary for initial setup.
+After setup, however, the Dyson Cloud integration can be removed.

-Version 0.6.1 introduced a new way to set up.
-This is inspired by https://community.home-assistant.io/t/dyson-pure-cool-link-local-mqtt-control/217263.
-Set up through UI and select "Setup using WiFi information".
-Find your device WiFi SSID and password on the sticker on your device body or user's manual (See the figure below).
+Find your device WiFi SSID and password on the sticker on your device body or user's manual.
 Don't fill in your home WiFi information.
 Note that this method only uses SSID and password to calculate serial, credential, and device type so you still need to setup your device on the official mobile app first.

 ### Setup using Dyson cloud account